-This proposed development (water division structure and pipeline) aims to distribute an existing water use right to the rightful water users (Darling brug & Wagenboomsrivier Irrigation boards) to avoid the taking of water by other users in the area to who the water does not belong.
+This proposed development to distribute an existing water use right to the rightful water users (Darling brug & Wagenboomsrivier Irrigation boards) to avoid the taking of water by other users in the area to who the water does not belong.

 Authorities should stop the illegal taking of water in the Waaboomsriver.